gusl/CalibrationCurves/README.md

 # Calibration Curves

-Ironically, calibration typically does not come with any probabilistic statements, making it impossible to evaluate the evaluator!
+Ironically, calibration reports typically do not include any probabilistic statements, making it impossible to evaluate the evaluator!
 This is our attempt at fixing this.

 **Project Status:**